Sinan81/shut-up-and-calculate/docs/rpa.md

 ```math
      \cos(k_x), \cos(k_y), \sin(k_x), \sin(k_y)
 ```
 . in order to account for onsite U, identity term is also added to this basis.
 From now on we shall call it *g-basis*.
+As a result interacting susceptibility can be calculated as:
 ```math
 \chi(q) = \chi_0(q) + \sum_{ij} A_i \tilde \Gamma_{ij} A_j
 ```